 Frequently Asked Questions

-- How can irrational beliefs affect mental health?
+How do irrational beliefs affect psychological disorders?